-If the required affirmative vote is achieved at one or more divisions, the organization's fee will shall be listed on the university term bills of students attending those divisions.
-In addition, a hyperlink to a statement, not to exceed one hundred (100) words, discussing the organization's mission, the organization's plans to utilize the fee, as well as the address to the organization's website shall be provided by the organization, and reviewed and approved_by the office of the Vice President for Student Affairs, discussing the organization's mission, the organization's plans to utilize the fee, as well as a hyperlinkthe address to the organization's website, shall beand included with the bill_if available.
-Provided a student does not indicate otherwise, the fee shall be included with the term bill payment.
-The statement on the university term bill shall read as follows:
+If the required affirmative vote is achieved at one or more divisions, the organization's fee will be listed on the university term bills of students attending those divisions.
+In addition, a statement, not to exceed one hundred (100) words, discussing the organization's mission, the organization's plans to utilize the fee, as well as the address to the organization's website shall be provided by the organization, reviewed and approved by the office of the Vice President for Student Affairs, and included with the bill.